akshay-rajan/notes/Solana.md

 ## On-chain Development

-Each solana cluster: `mainnet-beta`, `testnet`, `devnet` or `localnet` is effectively a single computer with a globally synchronized state.
+Each solana cluster, `mainnet-beta`, `testnet`, `devnet` or `localnet` is effectively a single computer with a globally synchronized state.
+`devnet` is where we test our application, whereas `testnet` is for validators.

 Solana programs are most commonly written in Rust, typically with the **Anchor** Framework.
 The framework handle common tasks like redirecting incoming instructions to the right instruction handler, deserializing data for incoming transactions, verifying accounts etc.